matteotagliatti/movie-vue-app/README.md

   <img src="screenshot.png" />
 </div>

 A simple Vue.js app made for learning the framework and how to work with API.
+Made with the [OMDb API](http://www.omdbapi.com/).